ChilledEther/example-crossplane/docs/HIGH-LEVEL-ABSTRACTION.md

 As observability is a very big thing, using a platform for observing things are operating correctly is paramount to a successful platform.

 It's possible to provision appropriate resources in an observability platform using this same methology whereby on a provision of the high level abstraction, a monitor is also deployed.

+# 🥅 End Goal

+* Developer team love the platform because it's so easy
+* Platform team has a way to iterate fast and implement features with guard rails
+* Security team is happy as they only have a single channel to go to to ensure that all applications are secure
+* Business is happy because products are reaching customers faster, more reliably, and less incidents